navh/amoshebbdotcom/content/blog/apache-flink-101.md

 1. Kubernetes model, containers which are usually workers, but there is a master image and one container will run the master.
 1. Also Cloud DataProc.

-# Amos's thoughts

-Dense conference talk, I couldn't keep up.
-Delivery felt like an extremly dry ad, Robert's soothing voice nearly put me to sleep.
-I'm still not sure I really know how to do anything with Flink, submitting `.jar`s sound awful, I'm going to go see if a python interface exists, if not, I may try to get the gang to move away from Flink.